wessberg/notes/C/lecture_1.md

 ## Single-Instruction, Multiple-Data (SIMD) Parallelism

 One instruction can actually cause multiple operations to be performed in parallel in a mode known as SIMD parallelism.
 This means that you could add, say, 8 pairs of single-precision floating point numbers in parallel!

+## Arithmetic Logic Unit (ALU)

+This is an electronic circuit that performs arithmetic and bitwise logical operations on integer binary numbers.

+## Floating-point unit (FPU)

+This guy performs arithmetic operations on floating point numbers!